ngazdic/My_Portfolio_Website/README.md

 I have created a portfolio to showcase my skills and projects.
-To achieve this, I implemented the following -
+To achieve this, I implemented the following: